ernesto-jimenez/scraperboard/README.md

  * Create a REST API to return structured data from website with schema.org markup

+# To Do

+ * Implement scraping string arrays
+ * Document XML document format
+ * Validate XML conforms to the format
+ * More documentation and examples
+ * Implement support for custom filters?
+ * Implement scraping numbers and nulls

 # Acknowledgements

 Making this wouldn't have been so easy without the fantastic work from